 Without getting into your choice of chambering, there are a few universal concepts to keep in mind prior to plunking down your plastic.

-It’s very difficult to get a thorough, correct fit from your rifle when you’re buying it at the gun store.
-Ideally, you should already check this by shooting a loaner, but if you haven’t, head position is the most crucial element to get right.
+It’s very difficult to get a good, correct fit from your rifle when you’re buying it at the gun store.
+Ideally, you should check this by shooting a loaner, but if you haven’t, head position is the most crucial element to get right.

 If your head is in any position other than straight up and down, you’ll oscillate around your center of gravity when standing as your brain seeks to find its balance.
 That translates into wobble.